Large-scale simulations of Floquet physics on near-term quantum computers: Introduction

-The potential of simulating the dynamics of quantum systems exponentially more efficiently than is possible classically provided one of the original motivations for developing quantum hardware~\cite{feynman1982simulating, schuch2008entropy, wolf2006violation}.
-While a distant dream for decades, with rapid technological progress, the possibility of realising a quantum advantage for quantum simulation is now in sight~\cite{arute2019quantum, zhong2020quantum}.
-Nonetheless, error rates are yet to reach the error correction threshold for moderate-sized devices and hence quantum simulation algorithms designed for fault-tolerant devices remain challenging for the near future~\cite{lloyd1996universal, sornborger1999higher, verstraete2009quantum, berry2015simulating,low2019hamiltonian}.
-This has prompted the search for quantum simulation algorithms suitable for implementation on near-term quantum devices~\cite{verstraete2009quantum, cirstoiu2020variational, gibbs2021long, gibbs2022dynamical, mansuroglu2021variational, kokcu2021fixed, trout2018simulating, endo2020variational,yao2020adaptive, otten2019noise, benedetti2020hardware, barison2021efficient, bharti2020quantum,lau2021quantum}.
+While analog quantum simulators have been employed to study non-equilibrium dynamics \cite{jotzu2014experimental, struck2011quantum,weitenberg2021tailoring}, they suffer from an intrinsic model-dependency.
+Digital quantum simulation promises universal algorithms for non-equilibrium dynamics with exponentially less resources than known classical methods.
+In fact, this provided one of the original motivations for developing quantum hardware in the first place~\cite{feynman1982simulating}.
+While a distant dream for decades, with rapid technological progress, the possibility of realizing a quantum advantage for quantum simulation is now in sight~\cite{arute2019quantum, zhong2020quantum}.
+Nonetheless, error rates are yet to reach the error correction threshold for moderate-sized devices and hence quantum simulation algorithms designed for fault-tolerant devices remain challenging for the near future~\cite{lloyd1996universal, sornborger1999higher, verstraete2009quantum, berry2015simulating}.
+This has prompted the search for quantum simulation algorithms suitable for implementation on near-term quantum devices~\cite{verstraete2009quantum, cirstoiu2020variational, gibbs2021long, gibbs2024dynamical, mansuroglu2023variational, barison2021efficient}.
 However, most of these studies focused on simulating time-independent systems and less attention has so far been paid to how to simulate periodically driven systems.